 Swiss Engineering Association offers its members a variety of events to book via its platform, but as the technology develops rapidly, an app has become a necessity to make the booking process easier for members who do not to prefer use the internet browsers on their small smartphone screen.

-The objective of this project is facilitate booking events process using the apps, so that the Swiss Engineering members can totally rely on it to manage their booked events and explore what is available on the platform.
+The objective of this project is to facilitate booking events process using the apps, so that the Swiss Engineering members can totally rely on it to manage their booked events and explore what is available on the platform.
+VOICE FEATURE

 The app has been implemented using XAMARIN Cross Platform app developing tool to ensure that no matter which device do the members have in their pockets, they will enjoy the intuitive experience of booking, managing and exploring the events.

 The mixture of working with Agile methods while focusing on the usability experience (UX) resulted in an intuitive to use graphical user interface, where all important elements related to the core features of the app are well presented in the home page screen, so that the end-users, no matter what age group they belong to, or what technical affinities they possess can enjoy the app and use it without any tutorials on how to navigate through the different app screens.

 This Document will discuss how those features are implemented, and focus in details on the Voice Assistant feature as it is considered to be the main feature and added business value.